 Verstappen: We have already lost a lot of points

+The result has left Verstappen on zero points, 26 behind race-winner Charles Leclerc.
+"We've already lost a lot of points again, in one race – that's really not good!"
+Verstappen said, having won last season's World Championship by just eight points.
+"I know that with one retirement it's not over, but I would prefer to have at least 18 points.
 "You can always say that problems can happen and you might have to retire, but I think at this level, after already having so much information with engines and stuff, it shouldn't happen."